ballerina-platform/ballerina-dev-website/learn/how-to-keep-ballerina-up-to-date.md

 #### Release maintenance

-We maintain a minor release 1.x.0 by issuing a series of patch releases 1.x.y.
+- We maintain a minor release 1.x.0 by issuing a series of patch releases 1.x.y.
 The maintenance of a particular minor release stops when there are two newer minor releases available.

-In other words, patch releases for jBallerina 1.x.0 stop when jBallerina 1.(x+2).0 is released.
+- In other words, patch releases for jBallerina 1.x.0 stop when jBallerina 1.(x+2).0 is released.
 E.g., when jBallerina 1.2 is available, we stop maintaining jBallerina 1.0.0.

 ## Keeping Ballerina up to date

 Now that you are familiar with the terminology, let’s look at how you can keep your Ballerina distributions up to date.

-The first step is to install Ballerina.
-Visit our [Getting Started](https://ballerina.io/learn/getting-started/) guide for details.
+- The first step is to install Ballerina.
+Visit our [installing Ballerina](https://ballerina.io/learn/getting-started/) guide for details.
 Once the installation is complete, you would see the following directory structure inside the installation directory.

 ```sh
 .